kerrd89/kerrd89.github.io/_posts/2018-12-02-setting-up-jekyll-blog.markdown

 `port: 3999`

+Some configuration is done in `_layouts`, some configuration is done in `_includes`.
+The `_includes` directory contains reusable HTML fragments which are *included* in layouts.

+If you want to update your `header.html`, for example, you would:
+* copy the source file from your theme into the `_includes` directory
+* start editing

 In summation, my experience getting started with Jekyll was a positive one.
 Github has stellar documentation for pages, themes, and Jekyll.
 Jekyll's documentation is slightly more cryptic but also helpful for understanding the basic concepts of the framework.